↓

 “You are not here to impress the moment.
 You are here to inhabit it.”

-and the invitation to return to life from the inside out.
+A reflection on performance culture—and the quiet courage required to return to life from the inside out.

 “What happens when even rest is performative?”